Hijabi Bridal

 What color does a Muslim bride typically wear?

-What fabric is best for a Muslim bridal dress?
+What is a Muslim wedding dress called?